ipfs/specs/overviews/implement-api-bindings.md

 - the rest are positional arguments - e.g. `ipfs object patch <hash1> add-link foo <hash2>`
 - files are specified by filename, or through stdin

-(NOTE: when go-ipfs runs the daemon, the CLI API is actually converted to HTTP calls. otherwise, they execute in the same process)
+(NOTE: When `go-ipfs` runs the daemon, the CLI API is actually converted to HTTP calls.
+Otherwise, they execute in the same process.)

 ### HTTP API Transport